mailbox171/fctfoke-v04/readme.md

 Start a deployment running the image and expose it as a service.
+You may download the manifest and browse it using *curl*.

 ```
 kubectl apply -f https://k8s.io/examples/application/php-apache.yaml